SirKentTheGr/ForcePOINT/Day1.md

-Day 1 - Monday June 6th, 2019
+# Day 1 - Monday June 6th, 2019
 =============================================================================
 "there's a time a place for dynamic routing, and that's never and in 	the trash"

-The only time Dynamic routing in required in the commnad line is with RIP, the rest can be done in the GUI"
+"The only time Dynamic routing in required in the command line is with RIP, the rest can be done in the GUI"

-AGENDA:
+## AGENDA:
+1. SMC OVERIVEW

+2. SINGLE FW

+3. ROUTING/ANTI-SPOOFING

+4. POLICIES

-1. SMC OVERVIEW
+## SMC OVERVIEW

-Licensing covers everything, except for cloud services which would have to be purchased seperate
+- Licensing covers everything, except for cloud services which would have to be purchased separate

-NGFW is just software and can be installed in three different roles Firewall/vpn		(access control)
+#### NGFW is just software and can be installed in three different roles
+  - Firewall/VPN		(access control)
-  Layer 2 Firewall	(access control)
+  - Layer 2 Firewall	(access control)
-  IPS
+  - IPS

-The deep inspections is identical with all three roles
+** The deep inspections is identical with all three roles **

-The capabilities are almost identical with all three Operting roles high availability/clustering (L3) 	(not true clustering for L2FW - more like master slave)
+#### The capabilities are almost identical with all three Operating roles
+  - high availability/clustering (L3)
+     - (not true clustering for L2FW - more like master slave)
-            (For IPS clustering - just connect to switch or vpn with heart beat enable) (additionally - Serial clustering is baked into the liscense) static and dynamic routing (L3) network address translation (L3) multilink (L3) site to site vpn (L3) client to gateway vpn (L3) ssl vpn portal (L3) authentication (L3) server load balancing (L3)
+     - (For IPS clustering - just connect to switch or vpn with heart beat enable)
+     - (additionally - Serial clustering is baked into the license)
+  - static and dynamic routing (L3)
+  - network address translation (L3)
+  - multilink (L3)
+  - site to site vpn (L3)
+  - client to gateway vpn (L3)
+  - ssl vpn portal (L3)
+  - authentication (L3)
+  - server load balancing (L3)
-  IDS monitoring (L2)
+  - IDS monitoring (L2)
-  Fail-open interfaces (L2) 		(L2FW does not fail open) Anti-Malware add on services that require separate licensing
+  - Fail-open interfaces (L2) 		(L2FW does not fail open)
+  - Anti-Malware

+add on services that require separate licensing
-  Web Filtering
+  - Web Filtering
-  Advanced Malware Detection* (Cloud Sandbox)
+  - Advanced Malware Detection (Cloud Sandbox)

-NGFW Engines:
+#### NGFW Engines:
-  Runs on an integrated, secure Linux-based operating system Security patches are included in engine upgrades
+  - Runs on an integrated, secure Linux-based operating system
+  - Security patches are included in engine upgrades
-  Not Hot-swappable "We don't do Hot Fixes - it is integrated into upgrades)
+  - Not Hot-swappable "We don't do Hot Fixes - it is integrated into upgrades)

-Appliances:
+#### Appliances:
   NGFW - 51 FW : 	1.9 Gbps: NGFW 	200 MBPS: VPN 	1 GBPS	(Small Business)	(Multilink is possible but clustering isn't too practicle)
   NGFW - 110	1.5		150		.600	(Small Business)	(Multilink is possible but clustering isn't too practicle)
     330	4		350		1.4	(Small Business)